Godement resolutions and sheaf homotopy theory

-where $D_u = D$ for all $u \in x^*(\e U)$.
+where $D_u = D$ for all $u \in x^*(\y U)$.

-A site ${\X}$ is said to have \emph{enough points} if it has a \emph{conservative} family of points.
-That is, if there exists a set $X$ formed by points of $\X$ such that a morphism $f$ in $\widetilde{\X}$ is an isomorphism if and only if $x^*(f)$ is a bijection for all $x \in X$.
+A site ${\X}$ is said to have \emph{enough points} if there exists a set $X$ formed by points of $\X$ such that a morphism $f$ in $\widetilde{\X}$ is an isomorphism if and only if $x^*(f)$ is a bijection for all $x \in X$.

 Given a family $X$ of enough points of $\X$, consider $X$ as a discrete category with only identity morphisms.
 Then, there is an adjoint pair of functors

 defined, for $\F \in \widetilde{\X}$ and $D = (D_x)_{x\in X}\in \Set^X $, by